curcu34/hilldiv/README.md

 # Functions
 ### true.div()
 True (phylo)diversity computation of individual samples from vectors (one sample) or OTU tables (multiple samples).
 Using the tree argument yields phylodiversity values.
 Note that if using a tree the tip labels and the 'names' (vectors) or 'rownames' (matrices) need to be identical.
+Note that if the number of OTUs and samples is high, computing phylodiversities might require considerable time.

 |Argument|Feature|Type|Notes|
 | ------------- | ------------- | ------------- |------------- |